7 Exercises to Help You Develop Your Brand Voice

 If your brand voice feels confusing or undefined, use these exercises to develop a consistent, recognizable voice for your company.

-But your brand voice will only positively impact consumer perception of your company if it’s consistent, unique, clear, and strong.
+Your brand voice will only positively impact consumer perception of your company if it’s consistent, unique, clear, and strong.

 To have a consistent tone of voice carry across all company content, you first need to define your brand voice.
 This can be difficult, especially if you’ve never had a specific company voice before.
 These exercises will help you articulate the style and characteristics that align with your brand, to help you define and document your company’s voice and tone.